Tok-ra/dvz_wmac/readme.md

 # DVZ WMA-C FY2018

 ## Target
-1) Remapp material types and parameters used in PNNL-24740 to a finer model, this finer model is developed by Intera with more details in shape of geologic units.
+1) Remap material types and parameters used in PNNL-24740 to a finer model, this finer model is developed by Intera with more details in shape of geologic units.
 2) Rerun the simulation and compare results from 4 models (EHM, two facies based, and one water content based model)

 ## Need to